 Susana A. Mendoza

-Mendoza lives in Chicago’s Portage Park neighborhood with her husband, David Szostak, their 7-year-old son David Quinten Szostak, and her 84-year-old mother.
+Mendoza lives in Chicago’s Portage Park neighborhood with her husband, David, her son, David, and her mother.

 Click here to sign up for the Illinois State Comptroller's Enewsletter.